Daimler Company: Owned by BMH (1966–1968)

 Jaguar was taken over by British Motor Corporation (BMC) in 1966 and a few months later BMC was renamed British Motor Holdings (BMH).

-Lyons' reasons and reactions

-Though Jaguar had diversified by adding, after Daimler, Guy trucks and Coventry-Climax to their group they remained dependent on Pressed Steel for bodies.
-Once BMC had taken control of Pressed Steel Lyons felt compelled to submit to the BMC takeover.
+Though Jaguar had diversified by adding, after Daimler, Guy Motors (a bus and truck builder) and Coventry-Climax (specialist engines and fork lit trucks) to their group they remained dependent on Pressed Steel for bodies.
+Once BMC had taken control of Pressed Steel, Lyons felt compelled to submit to the BMC takeover.
 Lyons remained anxious to see that Jaguar maintained its own identity and came to resent the association with British Leyland.
 He was delighted by Sir John Egan's accomplishments and by the new independence arranged in 1984.

-End of Daimler brand in the United States

 BMH's dealer network in the United States stopped importing Daimlers in 1967, claiming that there was insufficient funds in the group advertising budget to market all of BMH's brands in the US.